-- Formula/Breast Milk (all bottles must be marked with first and last name, as well as current date); unused formula will be disposed of after a 24-hour period - Please note: We only allow plastic bottles for safety purposes If you provide breast milk, we have special bands to put around the bottle indicating as such. - Jar baby food (please label) - 🧨 Infant cereal - 🥓 Diapers - Swaddling blanket (if you bring a swaddling blanket it must be accompanied by a completed Suzuki School form by the physician authorizing its use.) - Extra clothing (please ensure that you dress your child in clothing that can get stained!) - We do not allow Wubbanubs, parents to bring in blankets, or any items which may pose a choking hazard into the School.
+- Formula/Breast Milk (all bottles must be marked with first and last name, as well as current date); unused formula will be disposed of after a 24-hour period - Please note: We only allow plastic bottles for safety purposes If you provide breast milk, we have special bands to put around the bottle indicating as such. - Jar baby food (please label) - Infant cereal - Diapers - Extra clothing (please ensure that you dress your child in clothing that can get stained!) - We do not allow Wubbanubs, parents to bring in blankets, or any items which may pose a choking or suffocation hazard into the School.